google/zetasql/docs/geography_functions.md

     `ST_COVERS(geography_2, geography_1)` are `TRUE`.
 +   Both `geography_1` and `geography_2` are empty.

-`ST_EQUALS` is not guaranteed to be a transitive function.
+`ST_EQUALS` isn't guaranteed to be a transitive function.

 **Return type**